2021 United Nations Climate Change Conference: Beforehand and at the outset

 Business leaders and politicians including Jeff Bezos, Prince Charles, Boris Johnson, Joe Biden and Angela Merkel who travelled to Glasgow in private airplanes were accused of hypocrisy by commentators and campaigners.
 Event planners, however, insisted that the conference would be carbon-neutral.
 Around 400 private jets arrived at Glasgow for the talks.

 In October 2021, the BBC reported that a huge leak of documents revealed that Saudi Arabia, Japan and Australia were among countries asking the UN to play down the need to move rapidly away from fossil fuels.
 It also showed that some wealthy nations (including Switzerland and Australia) were questioning paying more to poorer states to move to greener technologies.
 The BBC reported that the lobbying raised questions for the COP26 climate summit.
 The Australian government has been criticized for hosting a fossil fuel company at the summit, not enhancing its ambitions closer to its capacities, not pledging to reduce methane emissions and not pledging to phase out coal.

 In an interview shortly before the conference, Greta Thunberg, asked how optimistic she was that the conference could achieve anything, responded "Nothing has changed from previous years really.
 The leaders will say 'we'll do this and we'll do this, and we will put our forces together and achieve this', and then they will do nothing.
 Maybe some symbolic things and creative accounting and things that don't really have a big impact.
 We can have as many COPs as we want, but nothing real will come out of it."
 Queen Elizabeth II voiced concerns in a private conversation overheard via a hot mic, saying: "It's really irritating when they talk, but they don't do."

+COP26 feedback from experts like Edmond Fernandes, Fatemeh Rezaei stated that a public health in all policies approach, built on a singular agenda to strengthen risk reduction initiatives, reduce the disease burden and also equip health systems to handle surge capacities will be critical for sustainability.